danlunt1976/UM_Bristol/Running_Ensembles_on_bluecrystalp4.md

 `create_ensemble -file xxxxx -expts list_expts`

-Where xxxxx is a filename which will contain a list of the required unui_runs folders.
+Where xxxxx is a filename which will contain a list of the required umui_runs folders.
 You should typically keep this to about 6 or 7 characters.

 And list_expts is a list of experiments, separated by commas or spaces.

+(if you are submitting a very large ensemble, it can sometimes be beneficial to group the jobs over a range of different numbers of nodes, as the queuing system may favour different numbers of nodes at different time.
+As an example, see ~ggdjl/ensembles/create_all)

 The script creates a file \$HOME/ensembles/ensemble_files/xxxxx.dat which contains a list of umui_runs folders.